CodePurble/Hacktoberfest-2022/README.md

 ### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:

 :star: Feel free to use this repo to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!
+Don't forget to STAR this repo :D

 # Don't forget to add your name in [contributors](https://github.com/niegfg/Hacktoberfest-2022/tree/main/contributors) folder